KingLJN/MuOS-Popeye-Theme/README.md

 # MuOS-Popeye-Theme

-Theme for MuOS featuring visual styling from Fleischer Studios' Popeye the Sailor cartoons of the 1930s and 1940s.
-Some decors are hand-drawn by yours truly.
-Recognize that the typos on the launch screen are based on the "per-cu-litter" Popeye-speak.
-Supports most Simplified Chinese glyphs.
+**Theme for MuOS featuring visual styling from Fleischer Studios' Popeye the Sailor cartoons of the 1930s and 1940s.** ***Some decors are hand-drawn by yours truly.*** Recognize that the typos on the launch screen are based on the "per-cu-litter" Popeye-speak.

+**Only for MuOS BANANA version.
+[Details about MuOS here](https://muos.dev/).** TL;DR: It's a custom firmware project for select models of Linux-based emulation handhelds.

+**Supports most Simplified Chinese glyphs**.

 Theme design and launch page title illustrations: KingLJN